lixiaobai09/xgnn/README.md

     git clone --recursive https://github.com/lixiaobai09/xgnn.git
     ```

-3. Install DGL, PyG, and FastGraph.
+3. Install DGL and FastGraph.
 The package FastGraph is used to load datasets for GNN systems in all experiments.

     ```bash
     # Install DGL